Salias/static-website-generator/README.md

 ## Configure your Site

 1. Place your HTML files (template) in the *src* folder.
-Remember you can use template hierarchy, as Jinja2 is used to render the template (see for more information).
+Remember you can use template inheritance, as Jinja2 is used to render the template (see [docs](http://jinja.pocoo.org/docs/2.10/templates/#template-inheritance) for more information).

 2. You can use the *data.json* to pass data to specific HTML templates.
 See the example site provided ([davidpaule.es](http://davidpaule.es/)) as a starting point.